ethereum/hive/README.md

 # Public test results

-An Ethereum Foundation server often runs Hive to check for consensus, p2p and blockchain compatibility.
+An Ethereum Foundation server often runs Hive to check for consensus, p2p and blockchain compatibility as part of our CI workflow.
+This is needed to ensure a baseline quality for eth1 client implementations.

-Test results are made public [here](https://hivetests.ethdevops.io/)
+Test results are made public [here](https://hivetests.ethdevops.io/).

 # Running hive